 If an individual faces drug possession charges and the substance exceeds a certain weight, they may face a third-degree felony.
 Common drugs resulting in a third-degree felony include:

-A skilled lawyer can help you:
+A skilled defense lawyer will: